Pyranine

 Pyranine is a hydrophilic, pH-sensitive fluorescent dye from the group of chemicals known as arylsulfonates.
-Pyranine is soluble in water and has applications as a coloring agent, biological stain, optical detecting reagent, and a pH indicator.
-One example would be the measurement of intracellular pH.
-Pyranine is also found in yellow highlighters, giving them their characteristic fluorescence and bright yellow-green colour.
+Pyranine is soluble in water and is used as a coloring agent, biological stain, optical detecting reagent, and pH indicator.
+Pyranine is also used in yellow highlighters to provide their characteristic fluorescence and bright yellow-green colour.
 It is also found in some types of soap.

 Synthesis

-It is synthesized from pyrenetetrasulfonic acid and a solution of sodium hydroxide in water under reflux.
+Pyranine is synthesized from pyrenetetrasulfonic acid and a solution of sodium hydroxide in water under reflux.
 The trisodium salt crystallizes as yellow needles when adding an aqueous solution of sodium chloride.